Event ID 4625 explained: detecting brute force, sprays and enumeration

 ATT&CK mapping

 - Stored credentials going stale after a password change.
-The user's mapped drives, scheduled tasks, or service account configs keep retrying the old password.
-The pattern: one
+The user's mapped drives, scheduled tasks, or service configs retry the old password.
+The shape is one

-TargetUserName, oneIpAddress(sometimes oneWorkstationName), steady0xC000006Acadence.
-Hunt for the host with the stale credential and fix it. - Misconfigured automation: a script with a wrong password retrying in a loop.
-Same shape as brute force; talk to the owner before alerting.
+TargetUserName, oneIpAddress, steady0xC000006Acadence.
+Find the host with the stale credential and fix it before alerting. - Misconfigured automation.
+A script with the wrong password retrying in a loop.
+Same shape as brute force.
+Talk to the owner first.

 - Vulnerability scanners during authenticated scans produce dense 4625 traffic.
 Tag scanner IPs.

-- Lockout-policy misconfiguration: helpdesk procedures that unlock too aggressively can produce repeating 4625 → 4740 → 4624 cycles.
+- Lockout-policy churn.
+Helpdesk procedures that unlock aggressively create repeating 4625 to 4740 to 4624 cycles.
+Annoying.
+Not malicious.

-NTLMv2 and Kerberos failures coming from a domain controller don't always carry a useful IpAddress — the field can be empty or -.
-For those you need the matching DC events (4768/4771 for Kerberos pre-auth failures) or network-level data.
-Don't conclude "no source IP, no investigation" — pivot to the DC channel.
+Kerberos and NTLMv2 failures coming through a DC do not always carry a useful IpAddress.
+The field can be empty or -.
+For those, you pivot to the DC's records: 4768 and 4771 for Kerberos pre-auth failures.
+"No source IP, no investigation" is the wrong instinct.
+Look at the DC log instead.

 The LogonProcessName and AuthenticationPackageName fields tell you which auth stack handled the attempt.
-Most useful are NtLmSsp (NTLM), Kerberos, and Negotiate (which picks one of the two).
-User32 is local console; Schannel is TLS-based.
+Useful values: NtLmSsp (NTLM), Kerberos, Negotiate (picks one of the two), User32 (local console), Schannel (TLS-backed).
+Anything else, look harder.